Merino Short Sleeve Shirt

 Tensile strength tested by JIS L 1096 A (In-house test)

 Breathability tested by JIS 1096 A (In-house test)

 Wool is a natural material with various unique features such as temperature/moisture control, thermal insulation, and anti-odor performance; all of them developed by sheep to survive the harsh environment over time.

 Merino wool comes from merino sheep and compared to other kinds of wool, merino’s fiber is finer, softer, and less scratchy, and hence even suitable for making underwear.

 All wools, including merino wool, are cool in summer and warm in winter.
 It is warm even when it’s wet, and practically odor-free even after many hours of wear.

 The wool’s fiber is composed of amino acid-based protein, just like human hair and skin.
 The surface is called the “scale”, which is similar to a fish scale, and the inner part is the “cortex”.

-The cortex is composed of ortho-cortex and para-cortex, each with different moisture absorption performance.
+The cortex is composed of the ortho-cortex and para-cortex, each with a different moisture absorption performance.
 Because each of them differs in property, the combination of ortho and para cortexes makes the fiber “crimped”.